 is back pain that lasts 3 months or longer.
 This may include pain that has not been controlled or does not improve with treatment.
 Your back pain may cause weakness or pain that spreads to your arms or legs.

-- New signs of numbness or weakness, especially in your lower back, legs, arms, or genital area
+- You have new numbness, tingling, or weakness, especially in your lower back, legs, arms, or genital area.

-- Unable to control of your bladder or bowel movements
+- You lose control of your bladder or bowel movements.

 Treatment for chronic back pain